Best Tactical Shotguns in 2023: Stay Ready

 5. Endorsement

-Now I am not talking about the full-throated endorsement of a particular shotgun by random YouTube personalities, exhibition shooters and gaming girls, or in a gun’s appearance in a video game franchise, TV show, or big-budget action film.
+Now I am not talking about the full-throated endorsement of a particular shotgun by random YouTube personalities, exhibition shooters, and gaming girls, or a gun’s appearance in a video game franchise, TV show, or big-budget action film.

 Instead, I mean looking at who is paying to use the gun, rather than those who are being paid to be seen using the gun.

-Respectable military and LE end-users will vet their arms to make sure they, first, meet their standards and then meet their budget.
+Respectable military and LE end-users will vet their arms to ensure they first meet their standards and subsequently fit their budget.

 This usually means grueling field testing, trials, and evaluation periods conducted by an array of highly qualified subject matter experts often with decades of first-hand experience.